-- 1. On the panel with switches (see steering console Fig.5) find switches of the BILGE PUMP 1 and BILGE PUMP 2. - 2.
+- 1. On the panel with switches (see steering console Fig.5) find switches of the BILGE PUMP. - 2.
 Select the desired operating mode "Auto" or "Manual".
 The backlight of the switch indicates the activation of the selected mode.
-"Auto" mode: the pumps will turn on when water reaches a pre-determined height in the hold, the pumps will turn off when water reaches a pre-determined height in the hold.
-"Manual" mode: the pumps operate constantly regardless of the presence of water in the hold.
+"Auto" mode: the pump will turn on when water reaches a pre-determined height in the hold, the pump will turn off when water reaches a pre-determined height in the hold.
+"Manual" mode: the pump run continuously as long as you hold down the switch, regardless of the presence of water in the bilge.

-Running pumps without water for extended periods can lead to premature wear or damage.
+Running pump without water for extended periods can lead to premature wear or damage.

-- 3. The bilge pumps will be in the active position, even if all the battery disconnectors are turned off. - 4.
+- 3. The bilge pump will be in the active position, even if all the battery disconnectors are turned off. - 4.
 The drain plug (Pos.9) should ONLY be open when the boat is stored out of water.